G-Node/nixpy/docs/source/data_handling.rst

    :emphasize-lines: 10
    :caption: Reading data segments tagged by the *Tag* or *MultiTag* can be done using the ``tagged_data`` method (:download:`example code <examples/multiple_regions.py>`).

 The *MultiTag* version of the ``tagged_data`` method takes two arguments.
-The first is the index of the tagged region (0 for the first), the second argument is name (you can also use the index or the id) of the referenced *DataArray*.
-Since the *Tag* tags only a single region, it only takes one argument, i.e. the name (id, index) of the referenced *DataArray*.
+The first is the index of the tagged region (0 for the first), the second argument is the name of the referenced *DataArray* (you can also use the index or the id).
+Since the *Tag* tags only a single region, it takes only one argument, i.e. the name (id, index) of the referenced *DataArray*.

 .. figure:: ./images/reading_tagged_data.png
    :alt: reading tagged data